UCLL-PR2/exercises/docs/installation/github-classroom.md

 > You'll be brought straight to the page showing the URL.

 On your machine, create a directory where you would like to store the exercises.

+> Do _not_ place this directory under OneDrive/DropBox/Google Drive/...
+> We will be working with GitHub, which is a better alternative for storing code in the cloud.
+> Storing a Git repository on OneDrive/... could corrupt it.

 Open a terminal in this directory and enter the following command:

 ```bash